-- (1) At each election of Registrant councillors held pursuant to the Bylaws, - (a) the president of the Council must be elected for a one-year term, pursuant to section 24(3)(a) of the PGA [Term limits] and - (b) one-third of the other Registrant councillors must be elected for a 3-year term, pursuant to section 24(1) of the PGA [Term limits]. - (2) After each election held pursuant to the Bylaws, the vice president of the Council must be selected by the Council from among the Registrant councillors for a one-year term pursuant to section 24(3)(b) of the PGA [Term limits].
+At each election of Registrant councillors held pursuant to the Bylaws, the president of the Council must be elected for a onesection 24(3)(a) of the PGA [Term limits] and Section 24(3)(a) or the FGA [rent illilits] and

+- -(1) one-third of the other Registrant councillors Board Members must be elected for a 3-year term, pursuant to section 24(1) of the PGA [Term limits]. - (2) After each election held pursuant to the Bylaws, the vice president of the Council must be selected by the Council from among the Registrant councillors-The Board Chair and Board Vice Chair must each be elected pursuant to section 4.5(14) of the Bylaws

+[Election Procedures] for a one-year term pursuant to section 24(3)(b) of the PGA [Term limits].